aosabook/500lines/ci/chapter.rst

             self.request.sendall("pong")
 ````

-'runtest', which accepts messages of the form 'runtest:<commit ID>', and is used to kick off tests on the given commit.
-When 'runtest' is called, the test runner will check to see if it is already running a test, and if so, it will return a 'BUSY' response to the dispatcher.
-If it is available, it will respond to the server with an 'OK' message, set its status as busy and will run its 'run_tests' function.
+`runtest`, which accepts messages of the form `runtest:<commit ID>`, and is used to kick off tests on the given commit.
+When `runtest` is called, the test runner will check to see if it is already running a test, and if so, it will return a `BUSY` response to the dispatcher.
+If it is available, it will respond to the server with an `OK` message, set its status as busy and will run its `run_tests` function.

 ````
         elif command == "runtest":